 The EDARV370A (370A) allele, or a variant of the Ectodysplasin receptor, has been traced as the cause of Eastern Asian thickness of hair, an increase of eccrine glands (more sweat) and a decrease in mammary glands (small breasts).

-But in further discussion of the potential selective forces causing 370A, temperature again is a strong candidate— but in this case, the warm temperatures that followed the cold.
+But in further discussion of the potential selective forces causing 370A, the temperature again is a strong candidate— but in this case, the warm temperatures that followed the cold.
 A large number of eccrine glands supports efficient evapotranspiration, which due to water’s high heat of vaporization, shows a strong homeostatic effect in relieving body heat.
 As geographical records indicate a warm and humid Central Asia between 40,000 and 32,000years ago, excessive sweating is a selective advantage.
 Although this heated climate seems to imply there would no longer be a need for slit eyes and flat faces (and while it is true that eyes have become less epicanthic in some areas), the flat facial structures continue due to a lack of a more advantageous gene to replace it.

 In contrasting the defined, thin Caucasian face structure with its flattened, insulated Mongoloid counterpart, the effects of adaptation and natural selection are unmistakable.